 State Summary

 As of 2018, Michigan uses an independent commission to draw congressional and state legislative districts.
-The commission structure has been challenged in federal court, thus far unsuccessfully.
 The 13 commissioners were selected on Aug.
 17, 2020.
+Federal courts rejected challenges to the commission structure; the state supreme court enforced a bit of transparency.

-The 2020 cycle was the the first cycle Michigan used an independent commission.
-In 2010, the legislature was in charge: it passed a congressional plan (HB 4780) and a state legislative plan (SB 498) on June 29, 2011, which were both signed by the Governor on Aug.
+In the 2010 cycle, the legislature was responsible for redistricting: it passed a congressional plan (HB 4780) and a state legislative plan (SB 498) on June 29, 2011, which were both signed by the governor on Aug.
 9, 2011.

 ,